zeek/zeek-docs/doc/script-reference/types.rst

     executed and ``F`` meaning that only some of the handlers may have executed due to one handler body exiting as a result of a ``break`` statement.

+    Hooks are also allowed to have multple/alternate prototype declarations, just like an :zeek:see:`event`.

 .. zeek:type:: file